kstost/aiexeauto-gui/README.md

 - **Automation Features**: Automates various repetitive tasks such as file management, image editing, and document processing.
 - **Cross-Platform Support**: Supports both Windows and macOS.
 - **Real-Time Progress Display**: Check task progress through a clean interface.
+- **MCP Support**: MCP (Model Context Protocol) is supported and runs inside the Docker container when Docker is used.

 ## System Requirements